Vision Clinic Sydney logo

 In this procedure, the pterygium is removed along with the tissue covering the sclera (conjunctiva).
 Tissue is removed from the patient’s upper conjunctiva and used to cover the bare sclera.
 Dr Kumar advocates the use of modern tissue adhesives such as fibrin glue rather than sutures to fix the auto-conjunctival graft into place.

-Pterygium surgery cost Sydney
+Pterygium surgery cost - Sydney

-The cost of pterygium surgery may be dependent on the severity of the condition.
 After a full consultation with Dr Kumar, you will be provided with a detailed quotation.

 Please contact us directly or book a consultation to find out more about our prices.